Marine Service Support Regiment (Thailand)

 The Marine Service Support Regiment or MSSR (กรมสนับสนุน กองพลนาวิกโยธิน) are the marines combat support of the Royal Thai Marine Corps and Royal Thai Navy.
 Military units are supplied troops to support the various branches of the Royal Thai Navy.
-Marine Service Support Regimen is also one of the forces participating in the mission of the unrest in South Thailand insurgency.
+Marine Service Support Regiment is also one of the forces participating in the mission of the unrest in South Thailand insurgency.

 History

 On 10 August 1978 Royal Thai Navy has been established Marine Support Regiment, Marine Regiment to support and combat service of Royal Thai Marine.
 In 1989 has been transformed into the "Marine Service Support Regiment, Marine Division".

 In 2017 Medical Battalion, Marine Service Support Regiment is one of the agencies participating in the mission of the unrest in South Thailand insurgency.

 In 2018 Transport Battalion and Marine Assault Amphibious Vehicle Support Company, Marine Service Support Regiment.
 The amphibious landing at Khok Khian, Muang Narathiwat, Marathiwat with HTMS Angthong and HTMS Mankang for shifting troops for the missions in South Thailand insurgency.